planetmint/planetmint/docs/root/source/installation/node-setup/configuration.md

 **Default values**

-If (no environment variables were set and there's no local config file), or you used `bigchaindb -y configure localmongodb` to create a default local config file for a `localmongodb` backend, then the defaults will be:
+If (no environment variables were set and there's no local config file), or you used `planetmint -y configure localmongodb` to create a default local config file for a `localmongodb` backend, then the defaults will be:

 ```js
 "database": {